 “We have kneeled down too long and are getting up to stretch our legs” (Anonymous 89er)

 I recall the heady weeks leading up to June 4, 1989 as vividly as if it was yesterday: a passionate flowering of student idealism, mingling with the students, exchanging stories, philosophising about the differences between capitalism and socialism, how energetic, so full of life they were.
-Their thirst for information, their frustrations with the harsh restrictions of life, their optimism for the future, the music, the sense of intellectual excitement, a free-spirited atmosphere, more debates, pasting their manifestos on campus boards across Beijing, the marching, the banners, the hunger strikes, the city at a complete standstill, the enormous public compassion and understanding, being in Tiananmen Square staring at the statue of the lady in white and realising this was their rebellion not mine.
+Their thirst for information, their frustrations with the harsh restrictions of life, their optimism for the future, the music, the sense of intellectual excitement, a free-spirited atmosphere, more debates, pasting their manifestos on campus boards across Beijing, the marching, the banners, the hunger strikes, the city at a complete standstill, the enormous public compassion and understanding, being in Tiananmen Square staring at the statue of the Goddess in white and realising this was their rebellion not mine.
 The cry was for reform.
-An entire nation was about to blossom, but then came the cruel response, and with it the death of hope, romanticism and idealism in China.
+An entire nation was about to blossom, but then came the cruel, brutal response, and with it the death of hope, romanticism and idealism in China.

 China’s Woodstock?
 Yes, flattery indeed.
 The bands didn’t play on.

 In the intervening time the Zhongnanhai Establishment still advocates the same lamentable verdict in relation to the events of June 4, 1989...